mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 MPV has one case listed under "Liberty City" (a district of Miami) and one case listed under "Vermont Square" (a district of Los Angeles) -- for these cases we use the city for our analysis, and not the specific district.

 #### Multiple mentions
-What happens if a story mentions two or more victims? `list-all-stories.py` counts a story twice if it mentions two victims, but only if the story falls within the 2-week timeframe around both victims' deaths.
-So if a story about person A's recent death also mentions person B who died two months ago, that story is only included under person A, and not under person B.
+What happens if a story mentions two or more victims? `list-all-stories.py` counts a story twice if it mentions two victims, but only if the story falls within the specified timeframe around both victims' deaths.
+So if a story published today mentions person A who died two days ago, and person B who died last year, that story is only counted under person A. However, if a story published today mentions person A who died two days ago, and person C who died five days ago, the story is counted twice: once under person A and again under person C.